comp110-lytle/comp110/site/exercises/linked-list-utils.md

 ## `value_at`

-Given a `head` `Node | None` and an `index` `int` as inputs, return the _data_ of the Node stored at the given index, or raise an `IndexError` if the `index` does not exist.
+Given a `head` `Node | None` and an `index` `int` as inputs, return the _value_ of the Node stored at the given index, or raise an `IndexError` if the `index` does not exist.

 Hint #0: In the recursive case, you will need to modify both arguments to bring your recursive call closer to the base case of hint #2.
 Start by diagramming on paper what this means for a call to `value_at` with a list of two or more nodes and an initial index of 1.

 Hint #1: An edge case occurs when the list is empty.
 Raise an `IndexError`, e.g.: `raise IndexError("Index is out of bounds on the list.")`

 Hint #2: A second base case occurs when the index is 0.
-Here you should return the data of the current `Node` being processed on the list.
+Here you should return the value of the current `Node` being processed on the list.

 Skeleton function implementation: